etienne-bechara/nestjs-redis/README.md

 // Increments a counter and returns current value incrementKey(key: string, amount: number, options: RedisIncrementOptions): Promise<number>;

-// Attempt to lock a key ensuring no other operation is using it lockKey(key: string, options: RedisLockOptions): Promise<void>;
+// Attempt to lock a key ensuring no other concurrent operation is using it lockKey(key: string, options: RedisLockOptions): Promise<void>;

 // Removes the lock from previously locked key